emmaknaub/CS1632_Fall2021/study_guides/midterm_1_study_guide.md

   * Hard to change requirements mid-development due to tests breaking
 * Be able to discuss drawbacks of BDD.
   * Drawbacks of specification by example
-* Be able to take Gherkin and Cucumber code and trace through it and explain the end result.
+* **Be able to take Gherkin and Cucumber code and trace through it and explain the end result.**
+* **Be able to write Gherkin and Cucumber code given a test scenario, with reuse of Cucumber steps.**

 ## WRITING TESTABLE CODE
 * Be able to explain basic strategies for testable code.